unifyai/unify/README.md

 asyncio.run(async_client.generate("Hello Llama!
 Who was Isaac Newton?"))
 ```

+More a more applied example,
-Processing multiple requests in parallel can then be done as follows:
+processing multiple requests in parallel can then be done as follows:

  ```python
 import unify